-“There is now clear and emerging lines of evidence indicating that several factors can have long term effects on obesity and degree of body fatness throughout life, even when those effects occur in the womb.”
+“There are now clear and emerging lines of evidence indicating that several factors can have long-term effects on obesity and degree of body fatness throughout life, even when those effects occur in the womb.”
 Says Dr Ellison, “Older women tend to have children that are overweight or obese, and we also know that a mother who is overfed, obese, or diabetic at certain portions of the pregnancy will produce offspring that themselves have a greater probability of being overweight or obese’

 Scientists are still working on exactly how many factors that may predetermine our weight, but one thing is clear, our size is much less under our control than we think.

 Most of us don’t think about what is actually going on underneath our skin when we start gaining inches, but not everybody’s fat is the same and that’s one reason why some of us are bigger than others.

 It was way back in the 60’s when people first asked questions about what happens to our fat cells when we gain weight?
 They could only either increase in size, or increase in number, right?
 Well in practice, they do both.